stebogit/offer1/README.md

 # Offer1 Interview Exercise

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to give you a quick starting place for the exercise.

 ## Exercise Description

 Image that you have been hired to create a new Real Estate application to help consumers purchase a home.
-Your new company is up against the a tight timeline and needs to deliver a minimum viable product (mvp) ASAP!
+Your new company is up against a tight timeline and needs to deliver a minimum viable product (MVP) ASAP!
 In order to compete in the market place your MVP should provide the following core functionality:

 - View/browse all available homes
 - Filter homes by City, Price, Number of Bedrooms